SamiHaddouti/Set-Up-Lambda-with-AWS-SAM/README.md

 # Guide for setting up AWS Lambda functions with AWS SAM framework
-## In this guide I want to explain how you can set up your first AWS Lambda functions with AWS SAM (Serverless Application Model).
+## In this guide I want to explain how you can set up your first AWS Lambda functions in Python with AWS SAM (Serverless Application Model).

 **Why use AWS SAM?:**